teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 ## Requirements

-- Blender 3.3 or above (run as administrator is recommended) (Please note some features may not work in version below 3.6).
+- Blender 3.6 or above (run as administrator is recommended).
   - Blender 3.6 is Recommended as this is the latest LTS.
-  - Though I have updated CATS to Blender 4.0, I do not currently recommend using 4.0 as there multiple issues with MDD Tools and Blender 4.0 which cats uses.
-  - Anything older then 3.3 is not supported and no longer works.
+  - Anything older then 3.6 is not supported and no longer works.
-  - In the future I won't be allowing anything older then Blender 3.6.
+  - Though this branch is aimed for version 4.0 of blender it is still possible it is unstable and could crash.
 - If you have custom Python installed which Blender might use, you need to have Numpy installed

 ## Installation